mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 But that's a big capital gains event, you're making 20-6 $ per stock, and you'll owe that at the end of the year.

 Most brokerages have a "buy and sell immediately" thing, with a "sell for cover" option that means that you don't actually have to put in the $6, they'll lend you the $6 for 10 milliseconds, so you'll just get $20-$6 per share in cash

+### Does the Options selling get reported in my W2?

+No. You have report that yourself.
+Because your company isn't aware of your Option trading/sales.
+Only your brokerage knows of that.

 ### How much time do I have to exercise my SOPs?